Profile

 Why the work matters.

-The goal is not more tools.
+The goal is not to collect tools.

 Operating Focus